Dare to be different: unique things to do in Brisbane

 They say 'one man's trash is another man's treasure'.
 Why not take a trip to one of Council's two second-hand shops called Treasure Troves at Geebung and Acacia Ridge.

-The shops are run by the Endeavour Foundation.
+The Endeavour Foundation runs the shops.
 They stock items donated by Brisbane residents, including furniture, homewares, books, hardware, and sporting equipment for purchase.

 More inspiration